mitgate/T-PicoC3/README.md

 ### Arduino

 >1.
 Open up the Arduino IDE and go to File->Preferences.
 >2.
-In the dialog that pops up, enter the following URL in the "Additional Boards Manager URLs" field:
+[Unofficial libraries](https://github.com/earlephilhower/arduino-pico) are used in the Arduino examples.In the dialog that pops up, enter the following URL in the "Additional Boards Manager URLs" field:
 ```
 https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json
 ```